 WEIGHT & PACKED SIZE

 Manufacturers often list multiple weights, which include different combinations of tent components.
-We consider the packaged weight – the tent body, fly, poles, and included stakes) – as well as the packed size of each model, testing out how easy it is to stuff each one into a pack and around other gear, noting any especially streamlined or chunky hardware that takes up space.
+We measure the packaged weight (tent body, fly, poles, and included stakes) and the packed size of each model.
+We assess how easy it is to stuff each one into a pack and around other gear, noting any exceptionally streamlined or chunky hardware that takes up space.

 WEATHER RESISTANCE